tombra1984/EDA-of-/README.md

 The Project

 This Project uses data from California Health and Human Services to determine statistical trends and patterns in communicable diseases within California.
-The project involved predicting
+The project involved identifying thr

 The Process